aravindgopisetty/devops-assignment-2/README.md

 <img width="1919" height="1029" alt="Screenshot 2025-10-26 201943" src="https://github.com/user-attachments/assets/851031a9-e2b4-4523-b37b-cc18543754e3" />
 <img width="1902" height="1013" alt="Screenshot 2025-10-26 201958" src="https://github.com/user-attachments/assets/14624c9d-8852-4f37-b33f-71a93c8b1f06" />
 <img width="1909" height="916" alt="Screenshot 2025-10-26 202014" src="https://github.com/user-attachments/assets/be68b9f7-56ec-4f39-a566-659e145a1270" />

+1.🧭 Version Control and Branching (Git)

+Effective version control is the backbone of this DevOps workflow.
+Git ensures that every code change is tracked, collaborative development is smooth, and rollbacks are simple if needed.

+🪄 Process:

+A local Git repository is initialized to manage the source code.

+The repository is connected to GitHub for remote collaboration and backup.

+The GitFlow branching strategy is used to maintain clean and stable code throughout the development lifecycle.